odinuv/web/en/apv/articles/javascript/index.md

 {% endhighlight %}

 ### Control structures
 In following example you can see basic control structures `if` and `for`.
-There is also `while` loop and `switch`.
+There is also a `while` loop and a `switch` statement.

 {% highlight javascript %}
 {% include /en/apv/articles/javascript/basics2.js %}
 {% endhighlight %}

-There was no PHP's `foreach` equivalent in JavaScript for a long time -- you would have to use plain `for` cycle and calculate array's length.
-There is a new `for...of` loop and array method `forEach()` to iterate over all array items in ES 2015.
+There was no PHP's `foreach` equivalent in JavaScript for a long time -- you would have to use plain `for` cycle and obtain array's length.
+There is a new [`for...of` loop](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Statements/for...of) in ES 2015 and array [method `forEach()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/forEach) to iterate over all array items (this one was standardized earlier).
+You can use [`for...in` loop](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/for...in) to iterate over all object's properties.

 {% highlight javascript %}
 {% include /en/apv/articles/javascript/basics3.js %}